FAQs

 Where is it?

 The Autism Show takes place in the three most populous cities in the UK to make the event as accessible to as many people as possible.
-The venues are ExCeL London, the NEC Birmingham and Manchester Central.
+The venues are Business Design Centre, London; the NEC Birmingham; and Manchester Central.

 When is it?